angelasheu/Classification-Results/README.md

-# SVM Classification augmented with clustering.
+# SVM Classification augmented with clustering
 Used doc2mat to convert text files to .mat files that were then converted to .dat files for classification using SVM light.
 Clusters computed using cluto.